 Oh, Boston Rob and Amber.
 These two took showmance to the next level.
 They met in 2003 while on Survivor: All-Stars, got engaged in 2004, and had a TV wedding in 2005.
 They competed on The Amazing Race in season seven and returned for The Amazing Race: All-Stars in 2007.
 They have four daughters together and both returned for another shot at winning the title of Sole Survivor for season 40.

 After competing on Survivor: Blood vs. Water together, which Apostol won, the couple got married 2015 after getting engaged on the finale of Marriage Boot Camp: Reality Stars' second season.

-They've since welcomed two daughters and Tyson is competing on Winners at War.
+They've since welcomed two daughters and Tyson most recently competed on Winners at War.

 The couple were introduced by Johnny Fairplay and were engaged, but the relationship didn't last.